Cleveland Philharmonic Junior Choir - a great singing opportunity for children!

 How can a new person join?

-Email Choir Secretary (Judith Arber) on [email protected] or phone her on 07814 468504, or just come along to any rehearsal to try the choir out.
+Email Choir Secretary (Judith Arber) on email@example.com, or just come along to any rehearsal to try the choir out.

 Who runs the choirs?